dtuait/pwned-proxy-combined/pwned-proxy-backend/README.md

 Before starting the stack you must create a `.env` file.
-The `generate_env.sh` helper will create `.env` and `.devcontainer/.env` for you and automatically generate secure defaults for `DJANGO_SECRET_KEY` and `POSTGRES_PASSWORD`:
+The `generate_env.sh` helper will create it for you and automatically generate secure defaults for `DJANGO_SECRET_KEY` and `POSTGRES_PASSWORD`:

 ```bash
 ./generate_env.sh
 ```

-This populates `.env` and `.devcontainer/.env` using the provided example templates (`.env.example` and `.devcontainer/.env.example`) and should be run before starting Docker or the Dev Container.
-Edit the created files and replace any remaining placeholders as needed.
+This populates `.env` using the provided `.env.example` template and should be run before starting Docker or the Dev Container.
+Edit the created file and replace any remaining placeholders as needed.

 Set `DJANGO_DEBUG=true` in your `.env` to enable Django's debug mode.